ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

     - Submit completed projects that pass all of the instructor-provided and industry-standard checks, as evidenced through the report of a passing build by [GitHub Actions](https://github.com/features/actions).

+### Effective Communication

+- Use [Discord](https://discord.com/) to effectively communicate about technology in the following fashion:
+    - Using the correct public channel, post a question that includes source code segments, screenshots, and a description of the steps taken in an attempt to solve a problem.
+    - Answer questions that were posted in a public channel, responding with source code segments, screenshots, and links to external references, pointing the proactive programmer who asked the question in the right direction without solving the problem for them and limiting their opportunity to learn more about the topic in question.
+    - Proactively offer to help others who may need to learn scientific, mathematical, or technical knowledge and skills that a learner has already mastered by sharing the acquired knowledge or skill, how you can be contacted, and how you can best assist.

 ## Improving Objectives